- State Department Travel Warnings

 - Leading A Trip, or Planning a Trip Abroad?

+All students, faculty, and staff engaging in university-related international travel must comply with the GU International Travel Policy (new window).
 Georgetown students, faculty, and staff frequently travel abroad for University-related purposes including business, research, study, and program development.
 International travel may pose significant health and safety risks, and for this reason, Risk Management encourages travelers to carefully plan for trips prior to departure.
 Preparation for travel should take into consideration government warnings, University policies, health insurance including medical and security evacuation, and country-specific requirements.
 For tips on cyber safety while traveling abroad, please see the University Information Security Office’s Travel Tips.

 Prior to traveling we advise all individuals to visit the U.S. Department of State Website and review the travel warning information to manage travel in accordance with the Department’s recommendations.
 Additionally, we strongly encourage all individuals to register your travel with the Department of State.